-- a.
-Probationary employees shall be evaluated before the end of the probationary period and before the end of any extended probationary period. - b.
-Employees who have successfully completed a probationary period shall be formally evaluated each year.
+- 18.1.1 Probationary employees shall be evaluated before the end of the probationary period and before the end of any extended probationary period. - 18.1.2 Employees who have successfully completed a probationary period shall be formally evaluated each year.